IEC 62443 - Orientation for more security in industrial IT

 What is IEC 62443?

-The IEC 62443 series of standards is the world's most important standard for cybersecurity in industrial automation and control systems (IACS).
-It is developed by the International Electrotechnical Commission (IEC) and has become a central reference framework in many industries, particularly in the process industry, the energy sector and manufacturing.
-The aim of the standard is to create a uniform foundation for safeguarding industrial systems, which traditionally have long life cycles and are often operated in environments in which availability and safety have the highest priority.
+The series of standards IEC 62443 is the world's leading standard for CybersecurityWhat is cybersecurity?The totality of measures taken to protect systems, networks, and data from digital attacks and misuse. in industrial automation and control systems (IACS).
+It is being developed by the International Electrotechnical Commission (IEC) and has become a key reference framework in many industries, particularly in the process industry, the energy sector, and manufacturing.
+The standard aims to establish a uniform foundation for securing industrial systems, which traditionally have long lifecycles and are often operated in environments where availability and safety are top priorities.

 A core element of IEC 62443 is the segmentation into zones and conduits.
 Zones group together systems with similar security requirements, while conduits describe the communication links between these zones.
 This concept allows a targeted risk assessment and prevents an attacker from gaining access to the entire system with a single entry point.
 The standard also covers the entire life cycle - from planning and implementation to maintenance and decommissioning - and is aimed at all stakeholders involved: manufacturers, system integrators and operators.